Basic scatterplot

 • 3 - add a geom_point() to show points.

-# Library
+# Libraries

 library(ggplot2)

-# basic scatterplot
+# Basic scatterplot

 ggplot(iris, aes(x=Sepal.Length, y=Sepal.Width)) +